 We can also help if someone has made a claim against you.
 We will advise you on your defence, any potential counterclaim, the risks involved and the approximate costs.

 For more information on bringing a claim to court, click on the following links:

 The Court isn’t the only option for resolving a dispute.
-Alternatives include adjudication, mediation and expert determination.
-In appropriate cases you could think about bringing a complaint to an ombudsman, a consumer group or a trade association.
+Alternatives include adjudication, mediation and expert determination, collectively known as Alternative Dispute Resolution.
+For more information, please click here.
+You could also consider bringing a complaint to an ombudsman, a consumer group or a trade association in appropriate cases.
 We will advise you on your options and help you select the best one.

 Justin deals with all aspects of Dispute Resolution for both businesses and individuals, including including Contentious Probate, Employment Law ( for both businesses and individuals) and Commercial Litigation.
 This means that he is familiar with the many different courts and tribunal as well as the many different methods for resolving disputes, including alternative dispute resolution such as adjudication and mediation.